 Don’t forget that your shop is unique, so there is no guarantee that at least one of the apps will be perfect for you.
 But what are the alternatives to these Shopify A/B testing tools?

 First, you can do manual A/B testing, but it is time-consuming and rather challenging.
 Second, you can hire a dev company to create an A/B testing tool that would perfectly meet the requirements of your store.

 How Does Shopify A/B Testing Work in Practice?

 We’ve briefly explained what A/B testing is and how to A/B test on Shopify.
-Let’s now figure out how it works in the world of ecommerce.
+Let’s now figure out how it works in the world of eCommerce.

 When you run Shopify A/B tests in your store, you show one version of your asset (a page, publication, etc.) to 50% of your visitors and the second version of the asset to another 50% of visitors.